pmarmotte2/ComfyUI_Fill-ChatterBox/README.md

 ### 5/31/2025
 - Added Persistent model loading, and loading bar functionality
 - Added Mac support (needs to be tested so HMU)
+- removed the chatterbox-tts library and implemented native inference code